jtmueller/RustyOptions/README.md

  - `IFormattable` and `ISpanFormattable` allow `Option` and `Result` to efficiently format their content.
  - `Option` and `Result` can be efficiently converted to `ReadOnlySpan<T>` or `IEnumerable<T>` for easier interop with existing code.
  - Convenient extension methods for working with dictionaries (`GetValueOrNone`), collections (`FirstOrNone`), enums (`Option.ParseEnum`) and more.

+## FAQ

+  - This library only supports .NET 6 and above.
+What about .NET Framework?
+    - You may want to consider the [Optional](https://github.com/nlkl/Optional) library for legacy framework support.
+  - Why create this library if [Optional](https://github.com/nlkl/Optional) already exists?
+    - I prefer the Rust Option/Result API methods and wanted to replicate those in C#.
+    - I wanted to take advantage of modern .NET features like `ISpanParsable<T>` and `INumber<T>`.
+    - I think having distinct `Option` and `Result` types is more clear than having two different kinds of Option.
+    - As of this writing, Optional hasn't been updated in five years.
+  - What about F# `Option` and `Result`?
+    - C# code needs to take a dependency on `FSharp.Core` in order to use these types, and the F#-centric functions to work these types is awkward to use from C#.
+    - If there's demand, I can make a separate NuGet package that provides conversion between RustyOptions types and F# Option/Result.
+Open an issue if this is important to you!